How to Choose an SEO-Friendly CMS to Boost Your Web Traffic

 You might not realize just how big of a role your CMS plays in your SERP rankings.
 Your CMS is kind of like the bridge between search engines and your content.
 If the bridge itself doesn’t have a solid foundation, it will be difficult to make it from one end to the other.
 The same is true for your CMS & SEO.
 If your CMS does not have a solid SEO foundation, search engines will have a hard time discovering your content, and all the hard work you put into content creation will be undermined.

-Just like a bridge does the heavy lifting and makes it effortless to cross a body of water, your CMS should do the heavy lifting when it comes to SEO - after all, we use a CMS to make our lives easier!
+Just like a bridge does the heavy lifting and makes it effortless to cross a body of water, your CMS should do the heavy lifting when it comes to SEO - after all, we use Slate to make our lives easier!
 Your CMS should provide you with the necessary features and framework for healthy on-page and technical SEO.
 And your content management system should make it easy enough that anyone with some basic knowledge can maintain the SEO health of a website.

 Which Website Platform Is Best for SEO?